-The Residential Zone caters for a range of residential types including houses, multiple residential and other residential reflecting local housing needs.

-Other uses are not anticipated in the zone except Home based business.
+The Residential Zone caters for a range of residential types including houses, multiple residential, other residential reflecting local housing needs.
+Other uses are not anticipated in the zone.

 The zone provides for densities of up to 30 dwellings per hectare.
 To achieve this density, lot sizes will range from 250m2 to 640m2 and may incorporate some built-to-boundary buildings.